BunnySoCrazy/BrepGPT/README.md

 ### Stage 2: VHP2brep

-Reconstruct B-Rep STEP models from VHP graphs.
+Reconstruct B-rep STEP models from VHP graphs.
 Edit the `ROOT` path in the script, then run:

 ```bash
 cd VHP/VHP2brep